mikejoh/cloud-provider-cloudlycke/README.md

 I've written an in-depth [write-up](ADD LINK HERE) that explains and explores the Cloud Controller Manager, from more of a theoretical and source code level.

+If this is of any kind of interest to you and if you've spotted something that just isn't correct, please feel free to contribute with issues and PRs!

+## Todo

+* Implement the `LoadBalancer()` interface methods to show how that would look like.

 ## Detailed overview

 ![cloudlycke-cloud-controller](img/cloudlycke-cloud-controller.svg)

 The environment consists of the following components:
-* `Vagrant`
-* `Ansible`
+* `vagrant`
+* `ansible`, used as the provisioner in `vagrant`
-* `VirtualBox`
+* `VirtualBox`, Hypervisor

 Vagrant will be used to provision the virtual machines ontop of VirtualBox, on these VMs we'll deploy two Kubernetes clusters with one all-in-one master node and one worker node each.

 Ansible will be used with `vagrant` during provisioning, included in this repository there's two Ansible playbooks (and other ansible specific resources) located [here](vagrant/ansible).

 The first cluster will be deplyed as-is and the second one will be configured in such a way that we'll need a cloud controller to initialize the k8s node(s).
-Needed configuration of the k8s control and data plane components:
+Needed configuration of the k8s control plane components:

 * The API server will be configured with the following flag(s): `--cloud-provider=external`.
 This is not needed, but since there's still code in the API server that does cloud provider specific method calls ([#1](https://github.com/kubernetes/kubernetes/blob/9e991415386e4cf155a24b1da15becaa390438d8/cmd/kube-apiserver/app/server.go#L235) [#2](https://github.com/kubernetes/kubernetes/blob/9e991415386e4cf155a24b1da15becaa390438d8/cmd/kube-apiserver/app/server.go#L241)) i'll leave it here as documentation.
 * The Controller Manager will be configured wth the following flag(s): `--cloud-provider=external`